 Other dietary options include keto, vegan, and low-calorie

 Factor is a premium source of prepared lunches and dinners, and it ranks top on my list thanks to its convenience and ability to accommodate different dietary needs.
 This service offers healthy microwaveable meals that can be on the table in as little as 2 minutes.
 It doesn’t, however, offer meal kits.
-If you want those, consider a service like Blue Apron.
+If you want those, consider a service like Green Chef.

 The service sources its animal proteins from a network of trusted suppliers.
 Factor only uses humanely-raised meats like cage-free chicken, alongside high-quality produce that includes organic fruits and vegetables where possible.
 Its meals are also free from preservatives and artificial flavors for a true clean-eating experience.

 The meals are always delivered fresh for maximum flavor and nutrition, something my colleague appreciated when they tried Factor for themselves at home.
 Simply store them in the refrigerator as soon as they’re delivered, and you’ll always have an easy, high-protein meal to see you through a working lunch or as a snack post-workout.

 For extra guidance, you can sign up for Factor’s nutrition coaching service.
 Your subscription includes a free 20-minute virtual consultation with a registered dietitian to help you set goals and work out which of Factor’s plans might be best for you, with additional support if you need it later down the line.

 Look out for a variety of add-ons each week, too.
 There are breakfasts like keto-friendly egg bites and pancakes, pre-cooked proteins such as roasted chicken wings and pan-seared salmon, and even some dessert and snack items, like keto cookies.
 You can add these items à la carte to any shipment.

 Factor’s meals start at $6.19 per serving, based on the largest order size of 18 meals per week.
 The minimum order is 6 meals per week.